waynezhang1995/TryBaidu-Chrome-Extension/README.md

 # Trybaidu - Chrome Extension

-One day, im tired of switching between baidu and google....... how about iframing baidu into Google's SERP ?
+One day, im tired of switching between baidu and google....... how about iframing baidu into Google's SERP ? **Made for fun :)**

 ### Baidu ?
 The largest search enginer in China - [Baidu](https://en.wikipedia.org/wiki/Baidu)